VANRao-Stack/elixir/README.md

 ## Usage

-Please refer to the instruction manual for instructions on how to set up and use the application as well as the python package.
+Please refer to the instruction manual for instructions on how to set up and use the python package.